-The limits of proposed work for the Recommended Plan are shown on Figure 2, Appendix A.
+The limits of proposed work for the Recommended Plan are shown on Figures 2 and 3, Appendix A.

-5.0 Impact Assessment
+5.0 Preliminary Impact Assessment

-Impacts to natural features as a result of Project construction are presented based on the Recommended Plan.
+Impacts to natural features from Project construction are presented based on the draft Recommended Plan.
 For this assessment, it is assumed that natural areas within the construction limits will be removed for construction.
 Precise limits of vegetation removal will be refined during Detail Design.

-Potential impacts associated with culvert replacements, interchange improvements, and future highway footprint could include soil compactions, siltation of nearby wetland communities, terrestrial habitat loss and vegetation removal, disturbance to wildlife species, spills of deleterious substances into natural communities, and noise disturbance.
-All these impacts, except terrestrial habitat loss, are expected to be short term and localized to the Study Area during construction activities and lessened through the application of appropriate construction techniques and mitigation measures.
-Some terrestrial habitat will be permanently lost due to vegetation clearing and subsequent highway footprint construction.
+Potential impacts associated with the installment of the new interchange could include soil compactions, siltation of nearby wetland communities, terrestrial habitat loss and vegetation removal, disturbance to wildlife species, spills of deleterious substances into natural communities, and noise disturbance.
+All of these impacts, except terrestrial habitat loss, are expected to be short term and localized to the Study Area during construction activities and lessened through the application of appropriate construction techniques and mitigation measures.
+Some terrestrial habitats will be permanently lost due to vegetation clearing for the construction of the new interchange and associated culverts and ramps.
 Standard environmental protection and feature-specific mitigation measures are discussed in separate sections below.